Where will the Seahawks’ tailback merry-go-round stop this week? Not even Pete Carroll seems to know

 J.D.
 McKissic was the official starter for the Seahawks against the 49ers Sunday becoming the fifth different player to start at tailback for Seattle this season, the others being Carson, Thomas Rawls, Eddie Lacy and Mike Davis.

-Lacy, though, got the bulk of the work, but hardly cemented his hold on the position gaining 46 yards on 17 carries against a defense that came into the game ranked 31st in the NFL against the run a year after ranking last.
+Lacy, though, got the bulk of the work, but hardly cemented his hold on the position, gaining 46 yards on 17 carries against a defense that came into the game ranked 31st in the NFL against the run a year after ranking last.

 After appearing to sound after the game on Sunday as if maybe Lacy had earned the right to take the job for a while, Seahawks coach Pete Carroll hedged a bit more on Monday.